-9. New and emerging occupations in the green economy, that is entirely novel; occupations which develop and foster the uptake of green innovations green-enhanced occupations, that is occupations that have undergone a significant change in task content due to the greening of the economy, with tasks aimed at developing solutions for decarbonisation; existing occupations that are expected to be in high demand due to the greening of the economy, but do not undergo significant changes in their task content.
+^{9.} New and emerging occupations in the green economy, that is entirely novel; occupations which develop and foster the uptake of green innovations green-enhanced occupations, that is occupations that have undergone a significant change in task content due to the greening of the economy, with tasks aimed at developing solutions for decarbonisation; existing occupations that are expected to be in high demand due to the greening of the economy, but do not undergo significant changes in their task content.

-Based on this definition, our estimates indicate that green occupations emerging within the labour market comprise less than 3% of total employment and is largely in line with the OECD average equal to 2.91% of total employment (OECD, 2023)10.
+Based on this definition, our estimates indicate that green occupations emerging within the labour market comprise less than 3% of total employment.
 Montenegro reports the highest share of workers in green jobs (2.78%), followed by Serbia (2.56%), Türkiye (2.40%), and Georgia (2.34%).